amchelle/amchelle.github.io/_posts/2023-01-13-classic-sourdough.md

 For [Challenger Bread Pan](https://challengerbreadware.com/?ref=sourdoughathome):

-Fip dough straight onto the preheated base pan.
+Flip dough straight onto the preheated base pan.
 Add two ice cubes, cover with lid, and place in oven.

 Turn oven down to 450 degrees and bake covered for 20 minutes.